AnnThanicha/Estimate-GHG-emissions-from-hormone-use/README.md

 **“ProdMod_defaultParameters.R”** , setting a new CEVA_scen and running
 **“master_Analysis.R”**.

 ## GHG emissions calculation

-This R codes are link to the paper… Please check this paper for the detail of calculation.
+This R codes are link to the paper (in review process, and will be updated later) Please check this paper for the detail of calculation.

 After you get all the outputs from cow simulation model in csv files.